-State shall discourage parochial, racial, tribal, nd provincial prejudices among the citizens.
-Parochial and other similar prejudices to be discouraged.
-34. Step in all spher Full participation of women in national life.
-State shall protect the marriage, the family, the d the child.
-Protection of family, etc. 36.
-The interests o Federal an Protection of minorities.
-37. The (a) (b) (c) State shall- promote, with special care, the educational and economic interests of backward classes or areas; remove illiteracy and provide free and compul- sory secondary education within minimum possible period; make technical and professional education generally available and higher education equally accessible to Promotion of social justice and eradication of social evils available and higher education equally accessible to all on the basis of merit:

-(d) ensure inexpensive and expeditious justice;
+33. The State shall discourage parochial, racial, tribal, Parochial and other similar prejudices among the citizens.

+34. Steps shall be taken to ensure full participation of women Full participation of women in all spheres of national life.

+35. The State shall protect the marriage, the family, the Protection of family, etc.

+36. The State shall safeguard the legitimate rights and Protection of interests of minorities, including their due representation in the Federal and Provincial services.

+37. The State shall-

+- (a) promote, with special care, the educational and economic interests of backward classes or areas; - (b) remove illiteracy and provide free and compulsory secondary education within minimum possible period; - (c) make technical and professional education generally available and higher education equally accessible to all on the basis of merit; - (d) ensure inexpensive and expeditious justice;

+Promotion of social justice and eradication of social evils

+discouraged.

-1 Inserted by P.O.
+1Inserted by P.O.
 No. 14 of 1985, Art.
 2 and Sch.

-- (e) make provision for securing just and humane conditions of work, ensuring that children and women are not employed in vocations unsuited to their age or sex, and for maternity benefits for women in employment; - (f) enable the people of different areas, through education, training, agricultural and industrial development and other methods, to participate fully in all forms of national activities, including employment in the service of Pakistan; - (g) prevent prostitution, gambling and taking of injurious drugs, printing, publication, circulation and display of obscene literature and advertisements; - (h) prevent the consumption of alcoholic liquor otherwise than for medicinal and, in the case of non-Muslims, religious purposes; and - (i) decentralise the Government administration so as to facilitate expeditious disposal of its business to meet the convenience and requirements of the public. - 38.
-The State shall- - (a) secure the well-being of the people, irrespective of sex, caste, creed or race, by raising their standard of living, by preventing the concentration of wealth and means of production and distribution in the hands of a few to the detriment of general interest and by ensuring equitable adjustment of rights between employers and employees, and landlords and tenants;
+- (e) make provision for securing just and humane conditions of work, ensuring that children and women are not employed in vocations unsuited to their age or sex, and for maternity benefits for women in . employment; - enable the people of different areas, through educa-(f) tion, training, agricultural and industrial development and other methods, to participate fully in all forms of national activities, including employment in the service of Pakistan; - (g) prevent prostitution, gambling and taking of injurious drugs, printing, publication, circulation and display of obscene literature and advertisements: - (h) prevent the consumption of alcoholic liquor otherwise than for medicinal and, in the case of non-Muslims, religious purposes; and - decentralise the Government administration so (i) as to facilitate expeditious disposal of its business to meet the convenience and requirements of the public.

+38. Promotion of economic well-

+social and

-Promotion of social and economic wellbeing of the people.
+being of the people.